ahmedakef/sstc/README.md

 ```
 ## Future work

-1. status      list changes and new files from the last commit
+1. `status`    to list changes and new files from the last commit
-2. branch      support branches and merge them
+2. `branch`      support branches and merge them
+3.  use `Zlib library` to compress changes
+4.  use `VCDIFF` to compute delta and compress it

 ## Resources